Are you concerned about climate change & want to make a difference?

 Student Eligibility

-- Undergraduates from any major at SFSU can apply
+- Undergraduates from any major at SFSU can apply, regardless of immigration or visa status

 - Interns must be full-time students enrolled at SFSU during their Spring 2026 semester